Deep Time Series Models: A Comprehensive Survey and Benchmark: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{ime} series refers to a sequence of data points indexed in a discrete-time order \cite{box2015time,hamilton2020time}, which are omnipresent in real-world applications, such as financial risk assessment, energy \lms{sustainability}, and weather forecasting.
+\IEEEPARstart{T}{ime} series refers to a sequence of data points indexed in a discrete-time order \cite{box2015time,hamilton2020time}, which are omnipresent in real-world applications, such as financial risk assessment, energy sustainability, and weather forecasting.
 Driven by the increasing availability of vast amounts of time series data across various domains, the community of time series analysis has witnessed tremendous advancements.
-Compared to image and text data, which have objectively prescribed syntax or intuitive \lms{patterns}, the semantic information of time series data is primarily derived from the temporal variation \cite{wu2023timesnet}.
-This presents significant challenges in understanding the data, such as identifying sequential dependencies, trends, seasonal patterns, and complicated dynamics.
-Consequently, analyzing time series data requires sophisticated methods to capture and utilize these complex temporal representations.
+Compared to image and text data, which have objectively prescribed syntax or intuitive patterns, the semantic information of time series data is primarily derived from the temporal variation~\cite{wu2023timesnet}.
+This presents significant challenges in understanding such data, notably in identifying sequential dependencies, trends, seasonal patterns, and complicated dynamics.
+Consequently, analyzing time series data necessitates sophisticated methods to extract its meaningful temporal representations.

-Given the crucial role of time series data in real-world applications \cite{jin2021trafficbert,xu2022anomaly,wu2023interpretable}, time series analysis has been a longstanding research direction.
-Time series analysis encompasses the process of analyzing the temporal variation to understand time series data and make accurate predictions and informed decisions.
-One of the essential cornerstone of time series analysis is discovering the underlying patterns in time series data, which involves the intricate temporal dependencies and variate correlations inherent within the data.
-By capturing these complex dependencies, time series models can effectively reveal the underlying dynamics, and facilitate various downstream tasks, including forecasting, classification, imputation, and anomaly detection.
+Time series analysis has long stood as a pivotal research area, owing to its indispensable role in real-world applications \cite{jin2021trafficbert,xu2022anomaly,wu2023interpretable}.
+It involves scrutinizing temporal variations in sequential data to uncover underlying patterns, thereby facilitating accurate predictions and informed decision-making.
+A fundamental aspect of this process lies in identifying intricate temporal dependencies and variable correlations inherent in the data.
+By capturing these entangled dependencies, time series models reveal underlying dynamics and support a broad spectrum of downstream tasks, including forecasting, classification, imputation, and anomaly detection.